 Just like all of those recipes, this one starts with whole wheat flour and instant oats.
 Remember, instant oats are not the ones sold in the individual flavored packets!
 Instant oats are also called quick cooking or minute oats, and they’re sold right next to the old-fashioned oats in large canisters.
 You can also make your own from old-fashioned oats—see the Notes section beneath the recipe to find out how!

-To create the pumpkin pie flavor, we’ll use pumpkin purée, cinnamon, and nutmeg.
-Yes, that’s plain ol’ canned pumpkin purée, not the pumpkin pie filling!
+To create the pumpkin pie flavor, we’ll use pumpkin purée and homemade pumpkin spice made from cinnamon, nutmeg, and ginger.
+Yes, that’s plain ol’ canned pumpkin purée, not pumpkin pie filling!
 The latter contains refined sugar, and we’re trying to avoid that in order to make these cookies clean eating friendly.
 You’ll sweeten these cookies with pure maple syrup instead!

 As for the spices, I almost always prefer to blend my own instead of using pumpkin pie spice because it’s cheaper and I can control the ratio of spices.
-However, you’re welcome to substitute pumpkin pie spice or add a hint of allspice too if you prefer.
+However, you’re welcome to substitute store-bought pumpkin pie spice, if you prefer, or even add a hint of allspice too.
+(I’ve started to do that in my pumpkin spice blend.
+It tastes fantastic!)

-Yum!
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 😊) I’d love to see your cookies and feature them in my Sunday Spotlight series!
+When you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy pumpkin oatmeal cookies!

-- 1 cup (100g) instant oats (measured correctly and gluten-free if necessary)
+- 1 cup (100g) instant oats (gluten-free if necessary and measured like this)

 - 2 tsp ground cinnamon